-You can create a USB recovery drive (must be at least 8GB) that will allow you to access advanced startup options, even if your Windows 10 installation becomes completely damaged in the future.
-To create a recovery drive, open the Search box, type RecoveryDrive.exe into the box, and press Enter. (see the first clip that appears below).
+You can create a USB recovery drive that will allow you to access advanced startup options, even if your Windows 10 installation becomes completely damaged in the future.
+To create a recovery drive, open the Search box, type RecoveryDrive.exe into the box, and press Enter. (see the image that appears below.
+Uncheck the box for Back up system files to the recovery drive).
 This procedure will allow you to create the recovery drive.
 Once it has been created, you will be able to boot from this drive to access the five Advanced Options (see blue background clip on next page) if Windows won't allow you to access them normally.